macacajs/NoSmoke/README.md

 **Note:** For full set of command please check: `nosmoke --help` **Note:** Invoking nosmoke itself will simply run the default demo application.
 To run your own application, you should put -h is optional and -c \(the path of the configuration file is a must\) in order to run the crawler

-### 3. What you will see

-When the npm program starts to execute and browser will automatically open the reporter-monitor, it may take several seconds for the program to start simulator.
-Once the testing target app installed, the crawler program will start execution and reporter's content will be updated.
-If there is an error, please kindly [drop an issue](//github.com/macacajs/NoSmoke/issues)

 <!-- GITCONTRIBUTOR_START -->